villekf/OMEGA/README.md

 Moving bed is not supported at the moment (needs to be step-and-shoot and the different bed positions need to be handled as separate cases).
 Though it should be possible to manually achieve a moving bed examination.

-Only cylindrical symmetric scanners are supported inherently for PET, for other types of scanners the user has to input the detector coordinates or use index-based reconstruction.
+Only cylindrical symmetric scanners are supported inherently for PET, for other types of scanners the user has to input the detector coordinates or use [index-based reconstruction](https://omega-doc.readthedocs.io/en/latest/customcoordinates.html#index-based-reconstruction).

-For CT, only cone beam flat panel scanners are supported.
+For CT, only cone/fan beam flat panel scanners are supported.
 For other types of scanners, the user has to input the detector coordinates or modify the data such that it is approximately flat panel.
+There is some support for parallel beam cases, but the current implementation is slow.

 ### MATLAB & Octave